Job-ready Graduates Package

 You can get into higher education using your vocational education and training (VET) qualification if it is in a similar topic.
 Your provider will decide what VET studies they will accept as entry for their courses.

-A VET qualification might be, for example: a Certificate III in Early Childhood Education, a Certificate IV in Work Health and Safety or a Diploma in Information Technology.
+A VET qualification might be a Certificate III in Early Childhood Education, a Certificate IV in Work Health and Safety or a Diploma in Information Technology.

 You can do a VET course at a TAFE or other private VET provider.
-Compare VET courses and their prices at myskills.
+Compare VET courses and their prices on the My Skills website.

 Contact your provider and ask about:

-- Credit transfers (also known as advanced standing) - to recognise academic experience and previous study relevant to your chosen course, and
+- Credit transfers (also known as advanced standing) - to recognise academic experience and previous study relevant to your chosen course.

 - Recognition of prior learning (RPL) – to recognise work, life experiences and achievements relevant to your chosen course.